marina-monitor-project/architecture-notes/mvp-architecture/README.md

-# Minimal Viabable Project Architecture
+# Minimal Viable Project Architecture

 This section has notes on the minimal setup to have a working system that will monitor electricity usage on pedistals.
 From this we will build out more features.